 Take the Nurse Aide Competency Evaluation

-Upon successful completion of the training program, you are now eligible to challenge the state nurse aide evaluation.
+Upon successful completion of the training program, you are now eligible to apply to sit for your state’s nurse aide evaluation.
 The test evaluates both your theoretical knowledge and your skills in order to determine your work readiness.
 You’ll need to schedule time to study your notes and practice your skills in preparation for the exam.
 Once you pass both components of the exam and the accompanying background and drug tests, you’ll obtain certification to work as a Certified Nursing Assistant.